tzirakis/Multimodal-Emotion-Recognition/README.md

-# End-to-End Multimodal Emotion Recognition
+# End-to-End Multimodal Emotion Recognition using Deep Neural Networks

 This package provides training and evaluation code for the end-to-end multimodal emotion recognition paper.
 If you use this codebase in your experiments please cite: